The Film the Israel Lobby Does Not Want You to See

 The Israeli government operates Israel Cyber Shield, a civil intelligence unit that collects and analyzes BDS activities and coordinates attacks against the BDS movement.

 “We are giving them data—for example, one day Sima’s deputy is sending me a photo.
-Just a photo on Whatsapp,” Sagi Balasha, who was CEO of the Israeli-American Council from 2011 to 2015, says when speaking on a Israeli-American Council panel.
+Just a photo on Whatsapp,” Sagi Balasha, who was CEO of the Israeli-American Council from 2011 to 2015, says when speaking on an Israeli-American Council panel.
 “It’s written ‘Boycott Israel’ on the billboard.”

 He shows a picture of a roadside billboard that reads: “BOYCOTT ISRAEL UNTIL PALESTINIANS HAVE EQUAL RIGHTS.
 StopFundingApartheid.org.”